petermcd1010/rhino_3d_models/README.md

 ![Raspberry Pi 4 base with TPU for XR-4](rpi4_base_xr4_with_tpu.png)
 ![Blender .blend](rpi4_base.blend), ![.stl](rpi4_base_xr4_with_tpu.stl)

-Follow the same instructions as the mount without the TPU, but insert four additional M3 hex nuts into the back of the base below the TPU.
+Replace the three #6 fasteners (two along the bottom, and one near the TPU) with #6-32x3/8" fasteners (Bolt Depto 22745 work well).
+Also insert four additional M3 hex nuts into the back of the base below the TPU.
 Then fasten the TPU to the base with four M3x12 fasteners.

 ### Raspberry Pi Base (Plain)